zachallaun/PokeArena/README.markdown

 # PokeArena #
 ### v0.1 ###

-PokeArena is a small project that I developed to learn a bit about Python.
+PokeArena is a small project that I developed with Jorge Espinoza to learn a bit about Python.

 The game can be launched only from the terminal with: